Dogster is reader-supported. When you buy via links on our site, we may earn a commission at no cost to you. Learn more.

 Pet Tracking

 Have you noticed the capabilities of the most high-tech pet trackers on the market today?
-These trackers do much more than just relay your pet’s precise location, they can monitor and track most of your pet’s daily activities like movements, sleep patterns, and more.
+These trackers do much more than just relay your pet’s precise location, they can monitor and track some of your pet’s daily activities, such as movement levels, rest patterns, and similar metrics, depending on the device.
 These devices also allow you to set up geofencing to ensure you are notified if your pet goes outside a designated area.

 The algorithm in the trackers can notify you per your preferences and will also alert you if there is a change in your pet’s normal patterns.
-This can allow you to look further into any behavioral changes and contact your veterinarian if there is a potential health concern.
+This can allow you to look further into any behavioral changes and contact your veterinarian if there is a potential health concern, although these devices are not diagnostic and should not replace veterinary evaluation.

 Image By: PaigeWhite, Shutterstock